onflow/flow-go/internal/roles/consensus/README.md

 ### BFT consensus

-The BFT consensus algorithm is are abstracted behind a generic API.
+The BFT consensus algorithm is abstracted behind a generic API.
 The only fixed API-level requirement for the consensus algorithm is deterministic finality.

 <!--